tobinbradley/dirt-simple-postgis-http-api/README.md

     }

 <div class="warning alert alert-error">
   <strong>Warning!</strong> Make sure you use a read-only login that only has access to resources you want to share.
-Because users pass table/view names, a crafty hacker could eat your lunch with admin access.
+Because users pass information that can't be easily escaped, a crafty hacker could eat your lunch with admin access.
 </div>

 Now you're ready to go!